-“Buddhism is not meant to make people Buddhist”—Geshe Tenzin Namdak
+“Buddhism is not meant to make people Buddhist… but to generate happy minds.”—Geshe Tenzin Namdak

 Scott Snibbe: I’m Scott Snibbe and this is A Skeptic’s Path to Enlightenment.
 It’s my great pleasure today to share an interview with Geshe Tenzin Namdak who spoke with me at length about the mind, how to counter disturbing emotions, and on the ultimate nature of reality, called emptiness.

 Geshe Namdak is one of the few Westerners to complete the rigorous Geshe degree, a 20-year course of study in Tibetan Buddhism, where one masters the Mahayana Buddhist compendium of texts and reasonings.